- Photocopying under "fair dealing" for private study or research

 - Multiple copying is permitted: e.g. a student may produce photocopies of an item for other students in the same class; a staff member can produce multiple copies to give out in class, or for inclusion in a course pack.

-The CLA licence also includes a scanning component, which allows academic staff to scan extracts from UK-published books, journals and magazines for delivery to students via the Bloomsbury Learning Environment.
+The CLA licence also includes a scanning component, which allows academic staff to scan extracts from books, journals and magazines published in the UK or in a territory mandating scanning for delivery to students via the Bloomsbury Learning Environment (BLE).
 See How to comply with copyright when scanning material to the BLE for further details.
 The licence covers scanning by staff for teaching purposes only, and does not authorise scanning by students or external Library users.

 There is a substantial overlap between photocopying under "fair dealing" for private study or research and photocopying under the CLA licence.
 Works which can be photocopied under the CLA licence can normally also be copied under "fair dealing" (but not vice versa), and the CLA licence grants rights that go beyond "fair dealing".
 This section summarises the differences between the two authorisations for photocopying, in order to help users decide which one to rely on.